tringuyenminh209/ToDoApp/README.md

 # To-Do AI App

-A modern To-Do application with AI integration built with Laravel 12 backend and Flutter mobile app.
+A modern To-Do application with AI integration built with Laravel 12 backend and Android Studio mobile app.

 ## 🚀 Features